BerndHessling/ShinyQC/README.md

 1. Drag and drop a one raw file for each SampleType in the DataFolder.

-2. Open the AutoQC.R script in RStudio and run the code by hitting the "Run App" button
+2. Open the AutoQC.R script in RStudio and run the code by hitting the "Run App" button.

-3. Specify the DataFolder in the pop-up window
+3. Specify the DataFolder in the pop-up window.

 4. Track the raw file processing in the R-Studio console and wait until it's finished.
 The console should print the following statements: